TheLearningBytes/TheLearningByte.github.io/content/post/2025/SharedAgentsBlockUnblock.md

 * Shared agents tab contains allagents created in Agent Builder andd eclarative agents created in Copilots Studio which are sharedand opened once
 * Blocking shared agents is a critical feature for ensuring security andcompliance.
-* You can block agents thatare unsafe or no longer needed.If you need to restore access to a previously blocked agent, you can unblock it to allow users to use theagent again.
+* You can block agents thatare unsafe or no longer needed.If you need to restore access to a previously blocked agent, you can unblock it to allow users to use the agent again.